 The focus of their production is on estate wines, specifically a 100% Cabernet Sauvignon; however, they do make much smaller productions of a standalone estate Petit Verdot and a Cabernet Sauvignon from “Linda’s Vineyard”.
 As of our latest update to this review they also source from several vineyards not under their ownership including for their Pinot Noir (from the Russian River in neighboring Sonoma County) and some of their Chardonnay (from Oak Knoll).

-The 2007 Darms Lane Cabernet Sauvignon Linda’s Vineyard was the first such vintage of this wine.
+The 2007 Darms Lane Cabernet Sauvignon Linda’s Vineyard was their first such vintage of this wine.
 After it was released, $25 from every bottle was donated to the Ovarian Cancer Research Fund.
 The vineyard and wine are named in honor of Tricia’s mother Linda who passed away from Ovarian Cancer.

 The 2005 Bon Passe Vineyard Cabernet Sauvignon is dark ruby in the glass.
 The nose is very aromatic with pleasing floral characteristics and an aroma of chocolate as the wine open.
 The palate leans more towards displaying dark fruit including black cherry and black currant.
 A dustiness or smokiness forms on the edge of the palate and shows from the start to the finish.
 The mouth feel is soft and medium to full bodied in structure.
 The tannins are supple, smooth and balanced.